birdcage/soundcloud-web-api-android/README.md

 # SoundCloud Web API for Android

 This project is a wrapper for the [SoundCloud Web API](https://developers.soundcloud.com/docs/api/reference).
 It uses [Retrofit](http://square.github.io/retrofit/) to create Java interfaces from API endpoints.

 ## Building
 This project is built using [Gradle](https://gradle.org/):

 1. Clone the repository: `git clone https://github.com/birdcage/soundcloud-web-api-android.git`
-2. Build: `./gradlew assemble`
+2. Open and build the project.
 3. Grab the `aar` that can be found in `soundcloud-web-api-android/build/outputs/aar/soundcloud-web-api-android-release.aar` and put it in the `libs` folder in your application

 ## Integration into your project

 This project depends on `Retrofit 1.9.0` and `OkHttp 2.4.0`.
 When you build it, it creates an `aar` that doesn't contain Retrofit and OkHttp files.
 To make your app work you'll need to include these dependencies in your app's `build.gradle` file.

 Add following to the `build.gradle` file in your app: